CARV-ICS-FORTH/frisbee/README.md

     </a>
 </p>

-# Why Frisbee ?
+## What is Frisbee ?

-The effort being put in automating tests should not take over delivering value to users.
+Frisbee is a workflow-based engine that lowers the threshold of testing containerized applications on Kubernetes.

-Frisbee lowers the threshold of testing distributed systems by making it possible to:
+Frisbee is implemented as a set of Kubernetes CRD (Custom Resource Definition) that:

-* Setup initial dependency stack – easily!
+* Setup initial application stack – easily!

 * Test against actual, close to production software - no mocks!